KeyWorksRW/wxUiEditor/README.md

     cmake --build build --config Release
 ```

-Note that the linking stage of the Release build will take quite a bit of time.
+Note that the linking stage of the Release build will take quite a bit of time in order to perform a global optimization pass on the entire codebase (including the wxWidgets static libraries).

 See [Developer notes](docs/DEV_NOTES.md) for more information about the current branches, and some high level overview of the code.

 ## Licenses

-All KeyWorks Software code uses the Apache License 2.0 [LICENSE](LICENSE).
+- All KeyWorks Software code uses the Apache License 2.0 [LICENSE](LICENSE).

-The pugixml code uses a MIT [LICENSE](pugixml/LICENSE.md).
-The rapidjson code also uses a MIT [LICENSE](src/import/rapidjson/license.txt).
+- The pugixml code uses a MIT [LICENSE](pugixml/LICENSE.md).
+- The rapidjson code uses a MIT [LICENSE](src/import/rapidjson/license.txt).
+- The Lua code in the wxSnapshot module uses the MIT [LICENSE](wxSnapshot/lua/LUA_LICENSE.md).
+- The wxLua code in the wxSnapshot module uses the wxWindows [LICENSE](wxSnapshot/lua/wxLUA_LICENSE.md).
+- The wxWidgets code in the wxSnapshot module uses the wxWindows  [LICENSE](wxSnapshot/License.txt).

 ## Screen shots